 Two crew members at standard rates run roughly $133/hr in most of the state, with downtown high-rise jobs and gated communities pulling toward the upper end.
 A typical 2-bedroom interstate move out of Washington settles around $5,200, though distance and packing services swing that meaningfully.

-Local quirks worth pricing in: long driveways, gated HOAs, and west-coast port traffic that backs up freight on Mondays.
+Local quirks worth pricing in: long driveways, gated communities with check-in rules for trucks, and long distances between metros that turn a short-sounding move into a full driving day.
 None of these are dealbreakers, but they show up in the final bill if you don't ask about them upfront.

 Pricing